ibm-cloud-docs/secrets-manager/secrets-manager-cli.md

 :   The Secrets Manager Instance ID assigned by the service provider.

 `--region` (string)
 :   The region where you provisioned your Secrets Manager Instance.
-Available values: us-south, us-east, au-syd, jp-osa, jp-tok, eu-de, eu-gb, eu-es, ca-tor, br-sao.
+Available values: us-south, us-east, au-syd, jp-osa, jp-tok, eu-de, eu-gb, eu-es, ca-tor, ca-mon, br-sao.

 `--output` (string)
 :   Choose an output format - can be 'json', 'yaml', or 'table'.
 Defaults to 'table'.